Biorobotics

 Biorobotics is an interdisciplinary science that combines the fields of biomedical engineering, cybernetics, and robotics to develop new technologies that integrate biology with mechanical systems to develop more efficient communication, alter genetic information, and create machines that imitate biological systems.

 Cybernetics

 Cybernetics focuses on the communication and system of living organisms and machines that can be applied and combined with multiple fields of study such as biology, mathematics, computer science, engineering, and much more.

 This discipline falls under the branch of biorobotics because of its combined field of study between biological bodies and mechanical systems.
-Studying these two systems allow for advanced analysis on the functions and processes of each system as well as the interactions between them.
+Studying these two systems allows for advanced analysis on the functions and processes of each system as well as the interactions between them.

 History

 Cybernetic theory is a concept that has existed for centuries, dating back to the era of Plato where he applied the term to refer to the "governance of people".
 The term cybernetique is seen in the mid-1800s used by physicist André-Marie Ampère.
 The term cybernetics was popularized in the late 1940s to refer to a discipline that touched on, but was separate, from established disciplines, such as electrical engineering, mathematics, and biology.